chrisjameschamp/DIY-Active-Pedal-Design/Design Files/600w Power Supply/README.md

 This particular power supply can be used with up to three pedals.
 However the 600w PSU might be a bit overkill for one or two pedals; consider using the [350w Power Suppy](https://github.com/chrisjameschamp/DIY-Active-Pedal-Design/tree/main/Design%20Files/350w%20Power%20Supply) instead.

-## 3D Printing

-The enclosure is designed to be 3D printed.
-While it could be CNC machined, that approach would likely be more expensive and complex.
-If you do machine it, you could simplify the design in several areas (e.g., using drill taps instead of hardware).

-### Material Options

-I’ve only tested this part using eSun’s [ePA-CF](https://a.co/d/0XDH10W), an 80/20 nylon-carbon fiber composite.
-It offers great strength, layer adhesion, and added rigidity from the carbon.
-It also has relatively high tensile strength.

-That said, strength isn’t as critical for this part compared to others in the pedal system.
-More affordable options like PETG+CF or ABS+CF may actually be preferable here — they’re easier to print and still provide sufficient durability.

 ### Print Settings

 This enclosure was printed on a Creality K2 Plus, but your settings will vary depending on the printer and material used.
 Make sure your filament is well-tuned before printing — the enclosure is large and takes time to complete.